xipki/xipki/README.md

   - Supported databases: DB2, MariaDB, MySQL, Oracle, PostgreSQL, H2, HSQLDB
   - Database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
-  - Client to send OCSP request
+  - High performance
+  - Support of health check

 - SCEP
   - Supported SCEP versions
     - draft-gutmann-scep-00
     - draft-nourse-scep-23

-- Toolkit (for both PKCS#12 and PKCS#11 tokens)
+- CLI
+  - Configurating CA
+  - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
+  - Client to send OCSP request
   - Generating keypairs of RSA, EC and DSA in token
   - Deleting keypairs and certificates from token
   - Updating certificates in token
   - Generating CSR (PKCS#10 request)
   - Exporting certificate from token
+  - High performance
+  - Support of health check

-- For both CA and OCSP Responder
+- For CA, OCSP Responder, and CLI
   - Support of PKCS#12 and JCEKS keystore
   - Support of PKCS#11 devices, e.g. HSM
   - API to use customized key types, e.g. smartcard
-  - High performance
-  - Support of health check

-- For CA, OCSP Responder and Toolkit
   - API to resolve password
   - Support of PBE (password based encryption) password resolver
      - All passwords can be encrypted by the master password